(also known as: discrediting, smear tactics)

 Tim: Boss, you heard my side of the story why I think Bill should be fired and not me.
 Now, I am sure Bill is going to come to you with some pathetic attempt to weasel out of this lie that he has created.

 Explanation: Tim is poisoning the well by priming his boss by attacking Bill’s character, and setting up any defense Bill might present as “pathetic”.
-Tim is committing the fallacy here, but if the boss were to accept Tim’s advice about Bill, she, too, would be committing the fallacy.
+Tim is using this fallacious tactic here, but if the boss were to accept Tim’s advice about Bill, she would be committing the fallacy.

 I hope I presented my argument clearly.
 Now, my opponent will attempt to refute my argument by his own fallacious, incoherent, illogical version of history.